ABOUT ME

 When the pandemic hit, I decided to make the most of this seemingly stagnant time by taking a space history class taught by Matt Herschel on Zoom and reading Pynchon's Gravity's Rainbow with the rest of the class.
 This digression from mineral physics allowed me to discover my passion for the history of science.
 I then began formally taking courses in the history of science department and conducting guided research with Ben Wilson.
 This training has been invaluable in helping me grapple with complex but fundamental questions asked about or within science, including how it functions as a social organization, the role of error and bias, and the interactions between theory, modeling, experimentation, and instrumentation, as well as the meaning of objectivity.

 Outside of academia, I enjoy reading and cooking, as well as biking and camping in my free time.
-I currently live in Cambridge, MA.
+I currently live in Pasadena, CA.